ruyadorno/ipt/README.md

 <br />

-## Setup
+## Aliases Setup

 So do you like the previous examples but are not super confident on how to configure these commands?
-Although I'd really recommend you to take a look at [how to do it yourself](http://askubuntu.com/questions/17536/how-do-i-create-a-permanent-bash-alias), below is a quick script for you to run in your terminal and have all of our [gallery](gallery.sh) scripts at once.
+Although I'd really recommend you to take a look at [how to do it yourself](http://askubuntu.com/questions/17536/how-do-i-create-a-permanent-bash-alias), below are some quick scripts for you to run in your terminal and have all of our [gallery](gallery.sh) scripts at once:

-> Do you love all these fancy interactions from the examples above but don't quite follow all this unix jargon?
-Worry not, in the Awesome Gallery just above we have some common workflow scripts pre configured to be used as simple shell commands.
-Here's how to get them:

 ### OSX